SymfonyCasts/solid/sfcasts/call-graph.md

-If you look at the site itself, each commenter has a label next to them - like "hobbyist" or "bigfoot fanatic" - that tells us how *active* they are in the great quest of finding BigFoot.
+If you look at the site itself, each commenter has a label next to them - like "hobbyist" or "bigfoot fanatic" - that tells us how *active* they are in the great and noble quest of finding BigFoot.
 Over in the Twig template, we *get* this text via a custom Twig filter called `user_activity_text`.

-If you're not familiar with Twig, it's no problem.
+If you're not familiar with Twig, no problem.
 The important piece is that whenever this filter code is hit, a function inside `src/Twig/AppExtension.php` is called... it's this `getUserActivityText()` method.
-This counts how many "recent" comments this user has made, and via our complex & proprietary algorithm, it prints the correct label.
+This counts how many "recent" comments this user has made... and via our complex & proprietary algorithm, it prints the correct label.

-Back over in Blackfire, it told us that the last code before Doctrine was `CommentHelper::countRecentCommentsForUser()`  - that's *this* function call right here!
+Back over in Blackfire, it told us that the last call before Doctrine was `CommentHelper::countRecentCommentsForUser()` - that's *this* function call right here!
 Let's go open that up - it's in the `src/Service` directory.

 Ah.
-If you don't use Doctrine, you might not see the problem - but it's one that can easily happen no matter *how* you connect to a database.
+If you don't use Doctrine, you might not see the problem - but it's one that can easily happen no matter *how* you talk to a database.
 Hold Command or Ctrl and click the `getComments()` method to jump inside.

 Here's the story: each `User` on our site has a database relationship to the `comment` table: every user can have many comments.
-The way our code is written, Doctrine is querying for *all* the data for *every* comment that a User has *ever* made... simply to then loop over them and count how many were created within the last 3 months.
+The way our code is written, Doctrine is querying for *all* the data for *every* comment that a User has *ever* made... simply to then loop over them, and count how many were created within the last 3 months.
 It's a massively inefficient way to get a simple count. *This* is problem number one.

 It seems obvious now that I'm looking at it.
 But the nice thing is that... it's not a huge deal that I did this wrong originally - Blackfire points it out.
-And not overly-obsessing about performance during development prevents us from premature optimization.
+And not over-obsessing about performance during development helps prevent premature optimization.

 ## Attempting the Performance Bug Fix

-Let's fix this performance bug.
+So let's fix this performance bug.
 Open up `src/Repository/CommentRepository.php`.
 I've already created a function that will use a direct COUNT query to get the number of recent comments *since* a certain date.
-Let's use this... instead of my crazy, current logic.
+Let's use this... instead of my current, crazy logic.

-To access `CommentRepository` inside `CommentHelper` - this *is* a bit specific to Symfony - create a `public funtion __construct()` and *autowire* it by adding a `CommentRepository $commentRepository` argument.
-Then create a `private $commentRepository` property... and set it in the constructor:
+To access `CommentRepository` inside `CommentHelper` - this *is* a bit specific to Symfony - create a `public function __construct()` and *autowire* it by adding a `CommentRepository $commentRepository` argument.
+Add a `private $commentRepository` property... and set it in the constructor:
 `$this->commentRepository = $commentRepository`.